 We are a family of 4 who enjoy living in an urban context.
 We live, work and play in Capitol Hill.
 A typical Saturday often includes: Jerry playing tennis in the park, Jack kicking a soccer ball with anyone who’s willing to join him, and Katelyn taking a hip-hop dance class.
 We enjoy making and eating meals together, listening to music and playing board games (especially Settlers of Catan, Dixit and chess).
 Another family interest is reading.
 At any given time, you’ll find a pile of books near our fireplace, or several ‘tabs’ open to various articles to be read on our digital readers.
 We love visiting Ms. Carol (the children’s librarian) at the Capitol Hill Library.
 Katelyn and Jack run a book club at Jack’s school, their favorite read so far this year is Jack and the Seven Deadly Giants by, Sam Swope.
 Jerry always has the most recent cookbooks and tech books in his queue.
 Jerry works as a web developer and just released a cookbook app and works with a variety of technologies.
 Katelyn is on maternity leave from the public school system.
 Jack is a student, builder of Legos, maker of art, and lover of music.
 We have lived in community in the past, and are looking forward to sharing life more intentionally with an intergenerational group in the near future!

 Paula and Gordon are both physicists and professors at the UW.
-Julia loves being a kindergarten student at John Hay Elementary.
+Julia loves being a student at Alexander Hamilton International Middle School.
 We enjoy traveling together, especially to visit family in Vancouver, Ottawa and New Jersey or to explore our favorite places in Europe.
 We love living in an urban environment with great restaurants, museums, the market, the Olympic Sculpture Park and movie theatres in easy walking distance.
 We also enjoy skiing and spending time on the water, swimming, sailing, canoeing, and kayaking.
 CHUC is attractive to us because of its urban orientation and its multigenerational character.

 Michael and Bambi keep busy with their four children, who range in age from preschool to high school.
 They love being a part of the CHUC community, and greater Capitol Hill community, and all the urban goodness that entails.
 Michael is an architect who works as a Research Associate for the University of Washington’s Integrated Design Lab, and Bambi is an Interior Designer who works as a Design Associate for Room & Board.
 This fun-loving family loves to travel and explore new cultures and cuisines, and is always ready to break into spontaneous dance when inspired by the right song at the right volume..